-Meet the people who create Vox’s crossword puzzles.
+Meet the people who create Vox’s daily crossword puzzles.

 Patrick published his first crossword in the New York Times in 2005; since then, his work has appeared there nearly 70 times.
 He also writes puzzles for various newspapers, magazines, and websites, where he likes to make the alphabet dance.
 Patrick lives in St. Louis, Missouri, and can be found via his website or on Twitter @pblindauer.